Subrata2402/textspeaker/README.md

 ### TextSpeaker

-This is a simple text-to-speech program that reads text from a file and speaks it out loud.
+This is a simple text-to-speech program that reads text from a file or input text and speaks it out loud.
 The program can read text from a file and speak it out loud in the language of your choice.

 ***Note:** This project is still in development and is not yet complete.*

 ### Features
 - Read text from a file
+- Input text to be read
 - Speak text out loud
 - Choose the language of the text
 - Choose the voice of the speaker